Yesterday, the GIS Certification Institute (GISCI) announced their 5th Annual Map Contest for 2016 themed, A Visible Change.

 Thanks to Chris Sellers of Beaches for passing this along: Drag the vertical line on the right side of each picture to the left, to see before and after.

 NASA today released a new, high-resolution “Blue Marble” image of the Earth taken from NASA’s most recently launched Earth-observing satellite — Suomi NPP.
-This composite image is 8000 x 8000, and uses a number of swaths of the Earth’s surface taken on […]
+This composite image is 8000 x 8000, and uses a number of swaths of the Earth’s surface taken on Jan.
+4, 2012, according to NASA.
+For those of you […]

 A Map Series